pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

   // ...
 Other tests here ...
 });
 ```
 We start our first test specification (spec) with the <code> it </code> function.
-The first argument is a message, an hte second argument is the function wit the test.
-First we instantiate <code> MainCtrl </code> that we created in the application.
+The first argument is a message, and the second argument is the function with the test.
+First, we instantiate <code> MainCtrl </code> that we created in the application.
 Then, we use a matcher to check its <code> $scope.title </code> variable if it is equal to the value we assigned in the application.

 ## Testing a service